 Fall is also a great time to start comprehensive, life-changing senior experiences.
 My seniors are required to do a senior project to graduate, and. we always start senior projects right away in the fall when school begins.
 My students explore careers, build career portfolios, design and lead their own community actions projects, and more.
 This is the most life-changing, profound, and meaningful experiential learning experience that my students have in their time with me.
 I highly recommend a senior project of some kind.

-If you'd like to get a good idea of what my senior project looks like and are thinking of getting started, but aren't sure where to start, first grab my free senior experience implementation spreadsheet.
-This will give you a jolt of inspiration and confidence to implement senior projects with your juniors or seniors.
+If you'd like to get a good idea of what my senior project looks like and are thinking of getting started, but aren't sure where to start, head to my senior project blog series.

 11) Community Action Projects -